cassiecarr/CarND-BehavioralCloning-P3-1/writeup.md

 **Project Goals:**
 * Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around track without leaving the road
 * Summarize the results with a written report